Last update Jan. 20, 2026

 Fairly safe.
 Mild or unlikely adverse effects.
 Compatible under certain circumstances.
 Follow-up recommended.
 Read Commentary.

-Anticholinergic and smooth-muscle relaxant with antimuscarinic action which is used to relieve spasticity, inflammation, pain and incontinence of the urine bladder tract.
+Anticholinergic smooth muscle relaxant with antimuscarinic action used to relieve spasticity, inflammation, pain, and incontinence of the urinary tract.
+Oral administration in 3 doses per day.

-Until more published data on this drug related to breastfeeding is available, an alternative with a known pharmacokinetic profile that should appear safer while breastfeeding (higher protein-binding capacity, lower half-life span and lower oral bioavailability) may be preferable, especially during the neonatal period and in case of prematurity.
+Until more data on this drug in relation to breastfeeding is published, alternatives with a known pharmacokinetic profile that is safer for breastfeeding (greater protein binding, shorter half-life and lower oral bioavailability) may be preferable, especially during the neonatal period and in cases of prematurity.

 Alternatives